module-federation/module-federation-examples/css-isolation/README.md

 ### 1. Render the remote app inside a Shadow DOM container

 The container will isolate the CSS rules in the remote app from leaking into the host app.
-Webcomponents use the same technique.
+Web Components use the same technique.

 ### 2. Put an element with style `all: initial;` around the Shadow DOM container.